hackerspace-bootstrap/strichliste-web/README.md

 $ ./node_modules/.bin/gulp dev
 ````

-Bear in mind: The development process until now is somewhat fragile, if your source code contains syntax errors the broserify will fail which will in tun cause the dev watcher to fail.
+Bear in mind: The development process until now is somewhat fragile, if your source code contains syntax errors the browserify compiler will fail which will in tun cause the dev watcher to fail.
 This will be fixed in the near future.

 ## development server